 Shy, gentle, and easy to care for—sound like the ideal pet?
 To top it off, this delightful little critter has a few things to teach us about our Creator’s genius.
-Just one problem: he won’t keep quiet about it.
+Just one problem: the hissing cockroach won’t keep quiet about it.

 If you could pick any pet from the local pet store that’s guaranteed to get your friends talking, what would it be?
 One more condition.
 It must be cheap, very cheap . . . and easy to care for.